 Construction materials left over from a new home build or renovation are commonly known in the industry as “overage”.
 Although you might find it tempting to just settle in and enjoy your new space, first you have to find a place for all the leftover materials.
-Like most homeowners, you’re probably not sure what to do with piles of loose tiles, spare bricks or sheets of plastic and wood.
+Like most homeowners, you’re probably not sure what to do with piles of loose tiles, spare bricks or acrylic sheets and wood.
 While your first instinct may be to throw it out, don’t be too hasty.
 Here are 5 ways to distribute your excess construction materials.

 Excess Construction Materials?
 Here’s What to Do With Them.